Alanoud-57/traffic-priority-simulator/README.md

 10. Plan and Gantt Chart

-The project schedule, milestones, and task dependencies are documented in [## 10 work plan](./woekplan.md) : using a Gantt chart to track progress throughout the project lifecycle.
+The project schedule, milestones, and task dependencies are documented in [work plan](./woekplan.md) : using a Gantt chart to track progress throughout the project lifecycle.

 ⸻